bettr-casino/slots-game-plugins/Unity/Assets/Bettr/Editor/templates/mechanics/mysteryreels/ORCHESTRATION_EXAMPLE.md

 3. **Post-Reveal Celebration**:
     - The Diamond symbols contribute to multiple winning paylines, triggering a **coin explosion** effect and a **burst of fireworks** across the screen.
     - A **triumphant fanfare** plays, and **coins fly out** from the reels in a 3D effect, making the win feel significant and rewarding.

+---

+### Function Headers for Orchestration Elements

+- `PreActivateMysteryReels(reels)`: Handles the pre-activation phase by highlighting the reels that will feature mystery symbols and triggering the placement animation.
+- `DisplayMysterySymbols(reels)`: Places the mystery symbols across the selected reels and manages the shimmering or glowing effects.
+- `RevealMysterySymbols(reels)`: Triggers the transformation of mystery symbols into their final form with visual effects like flips or bursts of light.
+- `PlayMysterySymbolRevealSound()`: Plays the sound effect synchronized with the symbol reveal, adding audio excitement to the event.
+- `PostRevealWinCelebration(winningReels)`: Handles the post-reveal celebration, applying win animations, sound effects, and coin showers for the winning combinations.
+- `PlayVictoryMusic(winAmount)`: Plays a celebratory musical score or fanfare that scales with the win amount to enhance the player's sense of reward.

+---

 ### Conclusion